-At fixed low temperature, there are three coexistence lines to consider, the latter two of which are equivalent under inversion symmetry: $E-F$, $E-H$, and $C-F$.
-Zahradnik tells us that coexistence lines approach the zero-temperature transition lines, but does not tell us from which direction they approach it, or whether they achieve it at some nonzero temperature.
-There is a technique by Slawny \cite{S87} to calculate the asymptotic low-temperature positions of these coexistence lines explicitly, by calculating at each point which of the ground configurations has the lowest-energy or highest-multiplicity minimal excitation.
+At fixed low temperature, there are three coexistence curves to consider, the latter two of which are equivalent under spin-flip symmetry: $E-F$, $E-H$, and $C-F$.
+Zahradnik tells us that coexistence curves approach the zero-temperature degeneracy lines, but does not tell us from which direction they approach it, or whether they achieve it at some nonzero temperature.
+There is a technique by Slawny \cite{S87} to calculate the asymptotic low-temperature positions of these coexistence curves explicitly, by calculating at each point which of the ground configurations has the lowest-energy or highest-multiplicity minimal excitation.
 We use this technique in a slightly unconventional way.
-Normally --- in two dimensions --- Slawny's technique is used to determine the location of a low-temperature triple point, where three coexistence lines meet, relative to a Peierls zero-temperature triple point.
-No Peierls triple point exists here, but we can still determine the relative location of the coexistence line by calculating 1-dimensional ``slices" perpendicular to each point along the zero-temperature transition line.
+Normally Slawny's technique is used to determine the location of a low-temperature triple point, where three coexistence curves meet, relative to a Peierls zero-temperature triple point.
+No Peierls triple point exists here, but we can still determine the relative location of the coexistence curve by calculating 1-dimensional ``slices" perpendicular to each point along the zero-temperature degeneracy line.
 In each slice, there is a nonzero $T$ such that the transient terms are smaller than the asymptotic term in the expansion we describe below.
 From Slawny we know the terms vary continuously, so on a closed region there will be a nonzero minimum, such that the overall curve (which by implicit function theorem must be continuous) approximates the asymptotic curve.

-\begin{theorem} There exists $T_0$ such that $\forall 0<T<T_0$, along the $E-H$ transition line, if $e_F>e_C$, the $E$ state dominates and if $e_F<e_C$ the $H$ state dominates. \end{theorem} \begin{proof}